 Getting to Basque Country

-We arrived to Basque via plane.
-The Basque Country airport we flew into was San Sebastian Airport (which is actually located in Hondarribia).
+We flew to Basque Spain from the international airport in Madrid.
+The Basque Country airport we arrived at was the San Sebastian Airport (EAS), which is actually located in Hondarribia.
 There are two other Basque Country airports: Bilbao Airport and Vitoria Airport.
 You can search for the best prices for flights on SkyScanner.

-We relied on public transportation and taxis to get around Basque Country.
+We relied on public transportation to get around Basque Country.
 However, renting a car would allow for greater exploration and an epic Basque Country road trip!

 There are many Basque Country hotels to stay in during your trip.
 With such short amount of time in our 3-day Basque Country itinerary, we recommend staying in the heart of the old town in both Hondarribia and San Sebastian.